SIFEDDINE96/dev-lim/README.md

-# devLim !
+# devlim !
 What is this package ?

 This is a package which provides the series expansion of the usual functions expansion around zero, up to the 3th order.
 It mainly covers the following functions : e, sh, ch, sin, cos, tan, th, arctan, argth, arcsin, argsh